Final Fantasy Awakening: Story and gameplay

-Missions use five-person teams; the cadet, two other player with selected characters, and two AI-controlled party members; the AI partners and players are swapped periodically to alter the flow of gameplay.
-This ties into a move called the Triad Manoeuvrer, where three characters combine abilities for high damage.
-If the player's Rage meter is high enough, they can call a summoned monster known as an Eidolon, which can deliver high damage to enemies.
-Each character, including the original fourteen-person cast of Type-0, has specific skills and unique moves.
-Additional battle effects are unlocked by including characters in the party with close relationships or similar skills.
-Characters earn experience points in battle, which both raises their level and earns in-game currency which can be used to purchase new weapons and items.
-The game uses a free-to-play purchase model: while the base game is free, optional items can be purchased for cash.
+Missions used five-person teams; the cadet, two other player with selected characters, and two AI-controlled party members; the AI partners and players were swapped periodically to alter the flow of gameplay.
+This tied into a move called the Triad Manoeuvrer, where three characters combined abilities for high damage.
+If the player's Rage meter was high enough, they could call a summoned monster known as an Eidolon, which delivered high damage to enemies.
+Each character, including the original fourteen-person cast of Type-0, had specific skills and unique moves.
+Additional battle effects were unlocked by including characters in the party with close relationships or similar skills.
+Characters could earn experience points in battle, which both raised their level and earn in-game currency which could be used to purchase new weapons and items.
+The game used a free-to-play purchase model: while the base game was free, optional items were purchased for cash.
 Later updates included new battle areas, cross-server multiplayer battles between teams, and a "Vow" system where player characters could form marriages in-game.